SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/TableParameterChanges/ChangeDisplayKey.md

 ### Use case 4

-The naming tag exists, and the display key is composed by multiple columns.
-There is no column displaying the composed display key.
+The naming tag exists, and the display key is composed of multiple columns.
+There is no column displaying the composite display key.

 A new range is needed.